 Manchester’s Barry Adamson, as mentioned above, first appeared on the first post-punk single “Shot by Both Sides” by Magazine.
 He would then go to to join Visage with Magazine guitarist John McGeoch, and while McGeoch would go on to play withSiouxsie and the Banshees, Adamson was recruited to play bass on the first four Nick Cave and the Bad Seeds albums before releasing a series of cinematic solo records, some of which were mined for David Lynch’s Lost Highway soundtrack.

 Too much to write about Barry here!
 Needless to say he is one of the most important figures in post-punk history.

 Embed from Getty Images

-Eddie “Twiggy” Branch from Northampton joined the Luton Positive Punk band UK Decay as their bass player just in time to record 1981’s For Madmen Only , later going on to join Peter Murphy’s 100 Men solo band. es, that is him in the video for Cut’s You Up.
+Eddie “Twiggy” Branch from Northampton joined the Luton positive punk band UK Decay as their bass player just in time to record 1981’s For Madmen Only, later going on to join Peter Murphy’s 100 Men solo band.
+Yes, that is him in the video for “Cuts You Up.”

 Ray Mondo (Sex Gang Children, Southern Death Cult)